Ulmus 'Androssowii': Pests and diseases

+Not known.
+In 1987, according to a Forestry Commission study of the Dushanbe area, Tajikistan, elms including 'Androssowii' "were plentiful in the city, pastures and roadside plantations, but no symptoms of Dutch elm disease, foliar or internal, were found.
+Breeding galleries of a Scolytus species close to Scolytus multistriatus were present in stressed or dying trees but no Ophiostoma ulmi was obtained from the galleries."
+The report concluded that, to date, the region may have escaped Dutch elm disease through geographical isolation.

 Cultivation

-The hybrid has been widely planted in southern and western areas of the former Soviet Union, notably along the streets of Samarkand.
+The hybrid has been widely planted in southern and western areas of the former Soviet Union, notably along the streets of Samarkand and Almaty.
 In western Europe it was distributed by Hesse's Nurseries, Weener, Germany, in the 1930s.
 A specimen was present at Kew Gardens in the 1930s.
 Cold-hardy, it prefers a rich soil and moderate humidity.

-Hybrid cultivars

-Ulmus 'Karagatch' is a hybrid cultivar from Turkestan, selected in the early 20th century and said to be either a backcrossing of U. pumila and U. 'Androssowii' or simply a cultivar of 'Androssowi'.